pierreHmbt/Tensor_CDL/README.md

 ## Container

 ##### -- Notebooks --
-The reposity contains the code of TC-FISTA and two notebooks:
+The reposity contains the code of TC-FISTA and three notebooks:

 1) One for synthetic data
 2) One to visualize the pretrained model of the EEG application of the paper
+3) One to empirically check the validity of the different proofs in the paper

 ##### -- Data --
 The folder 'data' contains all nescessary file to visualize results on EEG: